Written and Directed By: Clara Stern

 Mira (Alina Schaller) is captain of her semi-pro ice hockey team in Vienna, Austria.
 She works on her family’s ancestral vineyard, has a fractious relationship with her mother, and helps to take care of her grandfather who is developing dementia.
 In the background lurks sorrow – her brother Paul is missing and there’s an unknown tragedy in their past, causing a rift in their family.

 Mira is talented but she’s so insular that she’s not reaching her potential, as either a player or a captain.
 When their coach recruits a star player, Theresa (Judith Altenberger), they slowly form a bond through hanging out after practices together.
-Mira’s brother Paul comes back into her life, and all three of them spend time at bars getting drunk and acting out strange personas designed to help Paul avoid facing the tragedy in his own life.
+Mira’s brother Paul comes back into her life, and all three of them spend time at bars getting drunk and acting out strange personas designed to help Paul face the tragedy in his own life.

 Whatever the path, Mira does end up where she needs to be, and becomes equipped to make the right decisions for herself going forward.
 It isn’t an ending that’s entirely wrapped up in a neat little bow, but it is genuinely satisfying.
+Seek this out!